May 22, 2022

 Dave and Alice

-Those two names, forever intertwined with each other and with me, during a certain portion of my life there was no Me without Them.
+Those two names, forever intertwined with each other and with me, during a certain portion of my life when there was no Me without Them.
 Dave has been my friend since grade school.
 How we met or why I don’t remember.
 Somehow it seemed like we always were… friends.
 I know Dave played guitar.
 I played guitar or tried.
 Dave always had a softer, more musical touch.
 As the years went on into high school and we made efforts to have a rock and roll band inspired by the Beatles, Dave always had a slightly different, more diverse understanding and approach to music.
 He knew about Bob Dylan and other folkies.
 He knew about the Village and other parts of New York.
 There was a time when going into the City was a kind of right of passage.
 Had you been by yourself or with friends and where did you go and why?
 Both our Dads worked in the City and still it was more of a mythical place.
 Then there came a time when we would head to Canal Street to cruise the pawn shops to look for electric guitars, amps and microphones.
 Me and Dave and Wink formed a band, found a drummer who could play Wipe Out and got jobs at the local Lutheran Church.
 We practiced every day.
 The Rhythm/Chords, leads and harmonies.
 John, Paul, George and Ringo did all the work, provided the template and the drive.
 We wanted to meet girls.
 As the years went by we did.
 We spent hours commiserating in Billies basement.
 He seemed always on the edge of a broken heart.
 Dave had a girlfriend simply referred to as The Chick.
 Again, they seemed to be years ahead of us in their relationship.
 Dave, Billy and I would pile up into Billies Black 56 Chevy V8 with the Hurst Shifter, 4 on the floor.
 We’d cruise up to Moonies across the state line where the drinking age was 18 and somehow we passed.
 25 cent draft beers.
 As many as we could drink and keep down.
 We’d blast the music going each way then turn it down, dim the lights, pull up in front where I’d get out and sneak back up into my house.
 Thinking back it was probably Daves superior height and relative maturity that got us served at the bar.
 Dave smoked.
 I mean he didn’t just try it during a camp out like we all did.
 No, he smoked.
 I think he probably drank.
 He at least knew what drinking was.
 Dave always seemed older and wiser, more knowledgeable in the ways of the world, so much so that we called him the Old Man.
 He always served as a mentor to me.
 A person I looked up to literally and figuratively and a person I always felt that I knew and trusted.

 Well a few years later and we’re all at Oglethorpe College in Atlanta Ga.
 Dave had come down after dropping out of Syracuse.
 Dave was still our center, our kind of quiet leader.
 By now everyone knew about Bob Dylan but the Beatles still reigned supreme.
 Dave?
 Dave was listening to Judy Collins; Ive looked at love from both sides now and Bring in the Clowns.
 Dave was always deeper.